 The long-term effects of a brain haemorrhage depend on the type and location, but as with all brain injuries, every person's recovery is individual.
-You can read more about the long-term effects of a brain haemorrhage on the 'Effects of brain injury' page.
-Click the link on the right to go there now.
+You can read more about the long-term effects of a brain haemorrhage in the effects of brain injury section.

 Get support from Headway